chisleynate/admin-hero/README.txt

 5. Once installed, click **Activate Plugin**.

 == Usage ==
-1. After activation, a note icon (📝) appears in the admin bar.
+1. After activation, an AdminHero logo icon appears in the admin bar.
 2. Click the icon to open the notes modal.
 3. Write or edit your notes using the editor.
 4. Click **Save** to store your notes.